BasicWolf/archived-kaylee/doc/src/installation.rst

 Demo
 ----
 To test whether Kaylee has been installed successfully, run the "Hash cracker" demo application.
-Download the demo archive from http://github.com/BasicWolf/kaylee/downloads and extract it to a directory under the virtualenv in which Kaylee is installed (e.g. ``mykaylee/demo``).
+Download the `demo archive`_ and extract it to a directory under the virtualenv in which Kaylee is installed (e.g. ``mykaylee/demo``).

 To start the demo, activate the virtual environment, run ``python demo/run.py`` and open a browser page on the following URL: